 As shown in Fig. 3, the number of pits and grooves generated per unit area varies under different spacing between points and lines.
 However, the depth and diameter (width) of pits and grooves remain constant.
 This indicates that the smaller the spacing, the greater the increase in the titanium plate’s surface area.

 Fig.3 3D morphology of laser surface textured titanium alloy

-After welding, cut it perpendicular to the weld, and process it into a 50 mm×10 mm tensile sample for joint mechanical property test.
+After welding, cut it perpendicular to the weld and process it into a tensile sample measuring 50 mm x 10 mm for the joint mechanical property test.

-During the test, add shims at both ends of the aluminum plate and titanium plate to prevent torque or deflection during the tensile process from affecting the test results.
+To ensure accurate test results, shims should be added to both ends of the aluminum and titanium plates during the test to prevent torque or deflection during the tensile process.

-The metallographic samples were polished, and the weld microstructure was characterized by optical microscope (OM), scanning electron microscope (SEM), and energy dispersive spectrometer (EDS).
+The metallographic samples should be polished, and the weld microstructure characterized using an optical microscope (OM), scanning electron microscope (SEM), and energy dispersive spectrometer (EDS).

 2. Test results and analysis

 2.1 Effect of different texturing methods on weld formation